hannahfligel/weekend-movie-sagas/README.md

 <img src='/src/images/weekend-movie-sagas.gif'></img>

 ## Description
-This full-stack application allow users to store a record of all of their movies.
-Users can view, and add movies to their library.
+This full-stack application allows users to store a record of all of their movies.
+Users can view and add movies to their library.

 ## Prerequisites
 - JavaScript